openmhealth/shimmer/README.md

 1. Type in an arbitrary user handle.
 This handle can be anything, it's just your way of referring to third-party API users.
 1. Press *Find* and the console will show you a *Connect* button for each API with [configured](#setting-up-your-credentials) authentication credentials.
 1. Click *Connect* and a pop-up will open.
 1. Follow the authorization prompts.
-You should see an `AUTHORIZE` JSON response.
-1. Close the pop-up.
+1. After following the prompts, you should see an `authorization successful` response in the pop-up.
+1. The pop-up will then automatically close.

 ### Authorize access programmatically